RedisLabs/redisraft/docs/Sharding.md

 * The `addr` parameter should be supplied as an IP address and not a hostname, to be compliant with the Redis Cluster protocol.
 * The `sharding` parameter should be set to `yes`.
-* The `sharding-start-hslot` and `sharding-end-hslot` parameters should be set to their default values, which indicate all slots are managed by the local cluster (no sharding).
+* The `slot-config` parameter should be set to their default values, which indicate all slots are managed by the local cluster (no sharding).
 * The `follower-proxy` parameter should be set to `no` (default).

 ### Redis Cluster Mode with Sharding